LambdaSchool/Sprint-Challenge--Web-Tools-And-Frameworks/Answers.md

 2. Install LESS: ```npm install -g less```

-3. I don't believe I've utilized them to much to declare a "most useful mixin," however I do remember being surprised by the ```.skew``` mixin in Preprocessing-II, when I first was introduced to mixins.
+3. I don't believe I've utilized mixins that much to declare a "most useful mixin," however I do remember being surprised by the ```.skew``` mixin in Preprocessing-II, when I first was introduced to mixins.

 4. 5 Bootstrap Breakpoints: xs, sm, md, lg